 - salt and pepper

-You boil the pasta, while you prep the cheese mixture.
+You boil the penne pasta in a large pot over medium-high heat, while you prep the cheese mixture.

-Once the pasta is al dente you will put the drained pasta in the base of an oven-safe dish.
+Once the pasta is al dente you will drain the pasta in the base of an oven-safe baking dish.
+This penne pasta bake is basically a pasta casserole.
+I used a large skillet, but any baking pan will work.
+Just make sure it’s oven safe.

 I love that this recipe can be made in less than 30 minutes.
-Of course, loads of grated cheese makes it even better!
+Of course, loads of grated cheese make it even better!
+Finish with some torn fresh basil if you’d like.
+This pasta dish is the ultimate comfort food.

 - 2 cups Ricotta Cheese